 Following a hearing, the arbitrator said that while he was “compelled to come to the same factual conclusions as the EEO Investigators did” regarding the respondent's sexual harassment, his “misconduct did not rise to the level of a dischargeable offense.”
 According to the First Department, the arbitrator blamed the accuser, who was the respondent's supervisor, for “failing to earlier report sexual harassment.”
 In other words, had the accuser confronted the respondent earlier, it was “unlikely” that the situation would have escalated to the point where the Authority believed discharge was necessary.

 The First Department said this line of reasoning was “both irrational and against this State's strongly articulated public policy against sexual harassment in the workplace.”
 Indeed, the arbitrator's ruling itself “contains language maligning victims in an entirely inappropriate manner.”
 Failing to immediately report sexual harassment “is not atypical” in these kinds of cases and should not be “construed as absolving [the respondent] of his misconduct.”

 Accordingly, the First Department vacated the arbitrator's decision and returned the case with instructions to “enter a finding that respondent” violating the Authority's sexual harassment policy.
 The court left open the question of whether the respondent's violations rose to the level of a dischargeable offense.

 How can Our New York City Employment Attorneys Help You?

-At the Law Offices of White, Nisar & Hilferty, LLP, we represent both employees facing Section 75 proceedings and victims of workplace sexual harassment.
+At the Law Offices of Nisar Law Group, P.C., we represent both employees facing Section 75 proceedings and victims of workplace sexual harassment.
 Whatever your employment law-related issue, we can help.
 Call us at 646.760.6493 to schedule an initial consultation with a member of our team today.